craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

-0. Seperate `withinLoop` to `accumulateNodeTypes` and `accumulateCbe`.
-While it is certain the `accumulateNodeTypes` alone is insufficient, the result of `accumulateNodeTypes` alone has not been tested.
 0. In `mrNarrowTypesInnerAux` for `case SyntaxKind.StringLiteral` substituting `checker.getStringLiteralType(getSourceTextOfNodeFromSourceFile(sourceFile,expr))` for `checker.getTypeAtLocation(expr)` failed (test type results failing) although it worked for `TrueKeyword`, `FalseKeyword`, and `NumericLiteral`.
 Perhaps extra quotes.
 Fix it.
 0. Deeper embedded while loop tests to demonstrate exactly what is the looping complexity.
 0. `SyntaxKind.ContinueStatement`,`BreakStatement`: test cases with label targets, block break.